AMEND-Consulting-LLC/doctor-document-conversion/README.md

           536.8599853515625,
           328.79998779296875
         ],
-        "text": "“Yes”, but did not disclose all relevant medical history" },
+        "text": ""Yes"", but did not disclose all relevant medical history" },
       {
         "bbox": [